Vryzzaz/Vryzzaz/README.md

-hi, i'm [Ahmad Angga Handoko], a passionate self-taught frontend developer and a freelance software engineer from indonesia.
+hi, i'm [Ahmad Angga Handoko], a passionate self-taught deep learning engineering, full-stack developer, and a freelance software engineer from indonesia.

 - 💼 any freelance work? do reach, [email](mailto:ahmadangga.h@protonmail.com) :)
 - 💬 ask me about anything, i am happy to help;